rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-documenting.md

 ## Document internal rustc items

-Compiler documentation is not built by default - there's a  flag in config.toml for achieving the same.
+Compiler documentation is not built by default.
+There's a flag in config.toml for achieving the same.
 But, when enabled, compiler documentation does include internal items.

 Next open up config.toml and make sure these two lines are set to true: